-The school follows the RWI (Read, Write, Inc) programme for the teaching of phonics.
-Children in EYFS have a 30 minute discreet lesson each morning in school.
-In Year 1 and 2 children follow RWI through the programme till they have reached Literacy Language strand.
-The RWI programme is taught for 30 minutes daily.
+The school follows the Sounds Write programme for the teaching of phonics.
+Children in Reception have a 30-minute discreet lesson each morning in school.
+In Year 1 and 2 children follow Sounds Write through the programme.

-TFW (Talk for Writing) is taught across Year 1 to Year 6 for at least 45 minutes per day, the cycle consists of a “cold task”, teaching of specific skills, text types and then a final independent task called a “hot write”.
-Children will build up their skills during a block of work which could last 2/3 weeks; in some cases as children move into Year 5 and Year 6 the block may last for 4 weeks to develop higher level skills.
+We teach a bespoke writing cycle from Year 1 to Year 6 for at least 45 minutes per day, the cycle consists of a “hook” to engage the children and introduce them to the writing genre, teaching of specific skills, text types and then a final independent writing task.
+Children will build up their skills during a block of work which could last 2/3 weeks; in some cases, as children move into Year 5 and Year 6, the block may last for 4 weeks to develop depth of learning.

-Children in EYFS have chance to access TFW as part of their continuous provision.
+Children in Reception have the chance to access a writing cycle as part of their continuous provision.

-Each class will engage with a book for a term or half a term - parents will be given advance notice of the book/s their children will be studying.
+Each class will study a book for a term or half a term - parents will be given advance notice of the book/s their children will be studying.
 We encourage parents to buy copies of the books for their children to read at home.

 Spelling, Grammar and Punctuation

-Spelling, Grammar and Punctuation is taught as discreet lessons weekly in Year 1 upwards and through TFW.
-In EYFS spelling, punctuation and grammar are taught as part of RWI.
-Year 2 to Year 6 use 'No Nonsense' spelling.
+Spelling, Grammar and Punctuation is taught as discreet lessons weekly in Year 1 upwards and through the writing cycle.
+In Reception, spelling, punctuation, and grammar are taught as part of Sounds Write, Years 2 to 6 use “No Nonsense Spelling”.

-It is expected that all children will read at home at least 5 times a week, which should be recorded in the reading record.
-Staff are available to discuss reading at home and support parents at “ drop in sessions” which happen half termly.
+It is also expected that all children will read at home at least 5 times per week, which should be recorded in their reading diary.